 Employment rates of 55–64-year-olds in Europe

-In the graphs below, the employment rates of 55-64-year-old men and women have been presented relative to the total population of that age in different European countries, as well as the average of the EU28 countries.
-The graphs are based on Eurostat’s database, which includes employment rates collected from the labour force surveys in the different countries.
+The employment rate describes the percentage of employed individuals within a country’s population.
+In the graphs below, the employment rates of 55–64-year-old women and men have been presented separately relative to the total population of that age in different European countries, as well as the average of the EU27 countries.
+The source of the graphs is Eurostat’s statistical database, which includes employment rates collected from labour force surveys in different countries.

 More on other sites